szeiger/ornate/doc/src/index.md

 # Introduction

-mdoc is a tool for building multi-page HTML sites from Markdown sources.
+*Ornate* is a tool for building multi-page HTML sites from Markdown sources.
 The design goals are:

 - Runs on the JVM; No installation required: Resolve the versioned dependencies in your build process for reproducible documentation builds with no external dependencies.
 - Based on [CommonMark](http://commonmark.org/), a standardized version of [Markdown](http://daringfireball.net/projects/markdown/).